nimitmk7/treasure-page/_notes/Data Visualization/Coordinate System and Axes.md

 Because multiplication on a log scale looks like addition on a linear scale, log scales are the natural choice for any data that has been obtained by multiplication or division.
 In particular, ratios should generally be shown on a log scale.

-On a log scale, the value 1 is the natural midpoint, similar to 0 on a linear scale.
+On a log scale, the value 1 is the natural midpoint, similar to 0 on a linear scale. <br>
-Values > 1 ⇒ Multiplication
+Values > 1 ⇒ Multiplication <br>
-Values < 1 ⇒ Division
+Values < 1 ⇒ Division <br>

 Log scales are frequently used when the dataset contains numbers of very different magnitudes.